robinschiro/MonopolyDeal/README.md

 MonopolyDeal
 ============
-This is how we will manage our project.\n
+This is how we will manage our project.
 -Be sure that the project is buildable/runnable before you commit your changes.